State's Direct Financial Interest: Values in SDFI

 Petoro is registered as owner for the states portions with permissions 93 licences.
 This also gives portions of production from 36 fields.

 The states portion of the total reserves on the Norwegian shelf are as of January 1, 2005 294 million Sm3 oil and 1005 mrd Sm3 natural gas.
 This represent 24% of the oil reserves and 41.6% of the natural gas reserves, and makes Petoro the largest licenceholder on the shelf.
 As of January 1, 2006 the value of SDFI was NOK 850 billion.

 The states portion of the oil production on the shelf was in 2004 about 46.6 million Sm3, 14% of the states reserves at the beginning of 2004.

 In 2016 the value of SDFI was estimated at 810 billion kroner.

 Fuel volumes

-The table below lists all remaining field reserves as of January 1, 2005 where the state by Petoro has ownerships in the production, with percent ownership in the field, crude oil listed in million standard cubic meters MSm3 and in million barrels that belong to the state, gass in billion standard cubic meters GSm3, Natural gas liquids in million tonnes, Natural gas condensate in MSm3 and the total of all remaining petroleum in the field given in million oil equivalents (oe).
+The table below lists all remaining field reserves as of January 1, 2005 where the state by Petoro has ownership in the production.
+The table shows percent ownership in the field, crude oil listed in million standard cubic meters MSm3 and in million barrels that belong to the state, gas in billion standard cubic meters GSm3, Natural gas liquids in million tonnes, Natural gas condensate in MSm3 and the total of all remaining petroleum in the field given in million oil equivalents (oe).

 All numbers are from the Norwegian Petroleum Directorate.